learn-safran-navigation-timing/skydel-plug-ins/README.md

 This repository contains the Skydel Plug-ins Software Development Kit (SDK) and multiple plug-in examples.

 See [documentation](https://skydel.gitbook.io/skydel-plug-ins-documentation/) to have more details on how to get started.

+## Featured Plug-ins

+Would you like your plug-in to be featured in this repository?
+Send us a pull request!

+- [IMU Plug-in](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/imu_plugin): Simulates an inertial measurement unit with real-time position data from Skydel.